-This story begins with a toothbrush made with recycled plastics.
+This story begins with an environmentally friendly toothbrush made with recycled plastics.
 Eric Hudson wanted to demonstrate that everyday products can also benefit from sustainable design and the recycling efforts of individuals.

 Through the initial validation of his ideas from large companies such as Whole Foods Market, Eric became the founder and CEO of Preserve, a certified B-Corporation on a mission “to help reduce the harm caused by the industrial age by demonstrating that products can be both fabulous to use and lighter on the earth.”

 Given that Eric launched Preserve, headquartered in Waltham, Massachusetts, United States, in 1997, we talk about their long-term success and sustainability while also discussing how they want to further develop as a viable company, both in terms of financials and social responsibility.
 Eric and Preserve are constantly coming up with more resourceful ways to tackle this effort.
 While the first product created to test their premise was a toothbrush, they have since expanded their product lines to include typical household products, like tableware, food storage, cutlery, and the famous Preserve razors.

 Eric was kind enough to reflect on his lessons learned and share valuable tips and insights from his experience of building an environmentally friendly company that has endured as long as Preserve has.
 We dive into the specifics of the world of plastics and what Eric sees as some unique and incredible opportunities for us to innovate while finding a resourceful way to live with single-use plastics.